deep-entertainment/egoventure/docs/sound.md

 When using  the`Boombox.play_music` function,  `Boombox` includes an audio fader that will fade from the currently playing track to the new one.

-Of course the currently played music and background sound are also restored when a saved game is loaded.
+Of course, when a game is loaded, the music and background sound that was playing in the saved game, is loaded as well.